rishikantkala-png/Line-Consistent-Signed-Unit-Graphs/README.md

 ## Citation

-If you use this code, please cite: (add paper details once published).
+Line Consistent Signed Unit Graphs

 ## License

-MIT License — Copyright (c) 2026 Rishikant Kala
+MIT License — Copyright (c) 2026 Rishi kant Kala

 Anyone can use, copy, or modify this code freely (including commercially), as long as this copyright notice is kept.
 Provided